Mental Health First Aid Guide: Essential Skills to Support People in Crisis

 What is the difference between mental health first aid and therapy?

-Can anyone learn mental health first aid skills?
+Can anyone learn mental health first aid?

-How should someone respond to a person in emotional distress?
+How should someone respond to distress?

-Is mental health first aid effective in preventing crises?
+Is it effective in preventing crises?

 Key Skills and Practical Insights